Unsure if you qualify for unemployment?

 Many people are newly or temporarily unemployed.
-If you have had your hours reduced at work or if you are out of work, you may qualify for Unemployment Insurance.
+Those who have had their hours reduced at work or are out of work may qualify for Unemployment Insurance.

 “People shouldn’t assume that they are not eligible,” said Rhonda Suda, chief executive officer of the Southwest Wisconsin Workforce Development Board.
 “Go through the process.”